 The project began in early 2013 . . .
 The project?
-To replicate the 102 year old 1st Aero Squadron’s original and renown GUIDON flag.
+To replicate the 102-year-old 1st Aero Squadron’s original and renowned GUIDON flag.
 Click on the word “GUIDON” to the immediate left, and learn about Guidons – – – what they are – – – and what – and why – they represent what they do.

 To view the two photos below in large size and full resolution, simply click on them.

 There are only two (2) that have survived this long stretch of time: One is hermetically sealed (for protection) in a frame at the National Museum of the Air Force, at Wright Patterson Air Force Base (WPAFB) in Dayton, Ohio; and the other is in the Air Force Exhibition Team (THUNDERBIRD) Museum at Nellis AFB, Nevada.

 Not since the First Aero Squadron (FAS) fought in World War I – in Europe – has that same Guidon Flag waved over any First Aero Airfield or command headquarters (HQ).
 It was proudly waving briskly in the Columbus, New Mexico breezes all during the Squadron’s operation in that small border town over a century ago.

 When we first explored obtaining our own identical FAS Guidon, we had no idea how difficult obtaining an accurate replica would actually turn out to be.
 After many consultations with both the two USAF museums (that have one of the original surviving Guidons), and many measurements and numerous failed attempts to obtain a sufficiently high enough resolution photo, along with precise dimensions of those two remaining originals, we finally obtained what we needed in order to digitize an exact replica pattern with which to make our own GUIDON.